coveo/search-ui-extensions/adr/components/UserActions/UserActions/ShowViewedByCustomer.md

 ## Decision Drivers <!-- optional -->

+### Context

+The main decision drivers were to be able to add the ViewedByCustomer component to each result, without adding it a second time, when the option in the UserActions component is true.

 <!-- Number these so that they are easier to reference in the following section -->

+### Decisions

 1. Need to choose when to edit the results (i.e. need an event)
 1. Ensure the `ViewedByCustomer` component is properly added to each result template